OctoPrint/plugins.octoprint.org/_plugins/SlicerEstimator.md

 layout: plugin

 id: SlicerEstimator
-title: Slicer Print Time Estimator
+title: Slicer Estimator
-description: Slicer Print Time Estimator - read accurate remaining time to print and other custom metadata embedded in the GCODE file by the slicer
+description: Slicer Estimator - read accurate remaining time to print and other custom metadata embedded in the GCODE file by the slicer
 author: Nils Hendrik Rottgardt
 license: AGPLv3
 date: 2021-02-24